Creating a Safe Sleep Space for Babies

 As a new parent, you want your infant to sleep comfortably.
 Your instinct may be to fill their crib with cozy things like blankets, pillows and stuffed toys.
-While older kids and grown-ups may enjoy these snuggly comforts, they are not safe or necessary for babies.
+While older kids and grown-ups may enjoy these snuggly comforts, they are not safe for babies and may increase their risk for suffocation or strangulation.

-• Start with a firm base.
-Whether it’s a bassinet, crib mattress or pack ’n play, your baby should always sleep on a flat, firm surface.
-Avoid adding items like soft mattress protectors to the firm surface.
+- Start with a firm base.
+Whether it’s a bassinet, crib or pack ’n play, your baby should always sleep on a flat, firm surface.
+Avoid adding comfort items that make the mattress softer, like mattress toppers.
 In fact, the only thing you should place under baby is a fitted sheet sized so it’s tight to the mattress.
 If your little one falls asleep on something soft (like your chest, the sofa or an adult mattress) or at an incline (in their car seat, swing or carrier), move them as quickly as you can to a flat, firm surface.

-• Secure items that could fall.
-Many parents enjoy picking out the perfect artwork and furniture for their nursery, especially during the nesting phase.
+- Secure items that could fall.
 Be sure to anchor furniture to the walls to avoid tipping and hang artwork up and away from your infant’s sleep space.
 This is especially important as your baby grows and can reach for and grab items hanging near their crib.

 Crib accessories are very popular, typically because they are stylish or claim to keep your infant safe.
 Many of these trendy items are hazards that can lead to suffocation or strangulation.